 Stats

-Review Date | December 2017 and December 2009 |
+Review Date December 2017 and December 2009

-Number of visits | 2 |
+Number of visits 2

-Our Rating | ★★ |
+Our Rating ★★

 Review

-The first time in 2009 about 5′ of snow the week before solidified into solid ice when the easterly flow ushered in cold air with a high temperature in the teens.
-It was almost unskiabe and many of the lifts were closed.
+The first time in 2009.
+About 5′ of snow the week before solidified into solid ice when the easterly flow ushered in cold air with a high temperature in the teens.
+It was almost un-skiabe and many of the lifts were closed.

 Base Lodge at Stevens Pass, December 2017

-There is an interesting thing about the resorts in Washington in that other than White Pass there is no slopeside lodging at any of them.
-That means a long slog on windy roads in heavy traffic and frequent snowfall or rain.
-This is why all of the resorts allow RV parking.
-Stevens Pass charges $40 a night but has electric service.
-They had received a ton of snow in the week before we stayed there, and since there is a pretty steep driveway to get up to the RV lot and we ended up getting stuck.
-We eventually made it and found that our spot was taken.
+In 2017, Stevens Pass charged $40 a night to camp with electric hookups.
+They had received a ton of snow in the week before we stayed there.
+However, unbeknown to us, there is a pretty steep driveway to get up to the RV lot and our tow vehicle, a Honda Pilot was barely up to the task.
+We eventually made it up to the RV lot only to find that our spot was taken!
 Long story short they found us a spot but it took 1 1/2 hours in heavy snowfall to get situated.
 Add to that the fact that snow removal operations were going on all night with backup alarms and it wasn’t a very restful night.

 RV Parking at Stevens Pass, December 2017